pip-services/pip-services-docs/content/en/python/commons/data/tokenized_paging_params.md

 ### Static methods

 #### from_map
-Creates a new TokenizedPagingParams and sets it parameters from the specified map
+Creates a new TokenizedPagingParams and sets it parameters from the specified map.

 > `static` from_map(map: [AnyValueMap](../any_value_map)): [TokenizedPagingParams]()